Bylaws

 1. Dues Structure.
 The Executive Council shall recommend a dues structure for approval by the membership.
 Notice of a proposal by the Executive Council to ask approval of a dues increase must be given to the membership at least 60 days before the annual business meeting.
 An affirmative vote of the membership in the annual business meeting, a quorum being present, is required for implementation of the recommended dues structure.

 2. Financial Operations.
-The Executive Director shall be responsible for receiving and expending the funds of the Association under policies established by the Executive Council.
-The annual budget of the Association shall be prepared by the Executive Director and adopted by the Executive Council.
+The Executive Director shall be responsible for managing the receipt and expenditure of the Network’s funds in accordance with policies established by the Executive Council.
+The annual budget shall be prepared by the Executive Director in consultation with the Executive Committee and the Chair of the Committee on Finance and shall be submitted for review and adoption by the Executive Council.
 An annual financial statement shall be presented to the membership.

-1. Proposed Amendments to Bylaws.
-Amendments to these bylaws may be proposed to the membership either by an ad hoc committee on bylaws appointed by the President, by petition to the Executive Council by the principal representatives of 25 percent of the member institutions.
-The Executive Council shall give its recommendation on each proposed amendment.
+2. Proposed Amendments to Bylaws.
+Amendments to these bylaws may be proposed to the membership either by an ad hoc committee on bylaws appointed by the President, or by petition to the Executive Council submitted by the principal representatives of at least twenty-five percent (25%) of the member institutions.
+The Executive Council shall review and provide its recommendation on each proposed amendment.

-2. Voting Conditions.
-Notice of a proposed amendment must be sent to every member of the Association at least 60 days before the annual business meeting.
+3. Voting Conditions.
+Notice of a proposed amendment must be sent to every member of the Network at least 60 days before the annual business meeting.

 ADOPTED